sinclairHansen/HeartFrame/README.md

 cd HeartFrame
 ```

-Alternatively, choose **Code â†’ Download ZIP** on GitHub, extract it, and open a terminal in the extracted folder containing `app.py` and `requirements.txt`.
+Alternatively, choose **Code Download ZIP** on GitHub, extract it, and open a terminal in the extracted folder containing `app.py` and `requirements.txt`.

 The project was developed on macOS.
 Instructions below also cover Windows and Linux, but those platforms have not been verified end to end.
 App viewing needs no GPU.
 Model training benefits from a supported GPU and can be slow on CPU; no fixed training time is guaranteed.